symfony-cmf/symfony-cmf-docs/bundles/phpcr-odm.rst

 as for Doctrine ORM.
 The only differences are

 * use the tag name ``doctrine_phpcr.event_listener`` resp. ``doctrine_phpcr.event_subscriber`` instead of ``doctrine.event_listener``.
-* expect the argument to be of class Doctrine\ODM\PHPCR\Event\LifecycleEventArgs rather than in the ORM namespace.
+* expect the argument to be of class ``Doctrine\ODM\PHPCR\Event\LifecycleEventArgs`` rather than in the ORM namespace.
+(this is subject to change, as doctrine commons 2.4 provides a common class for this event).

 You can register for the events as described in `the PHPCR-ODM documentation <http://docs.doctrine-project.org/projects/doctrine-phpcr-odm/en/latest/reference/events.html>`_.
+Or you can tag your services as event listeners resp. event subscribers.

 .. configuration-block::